Are you noticing that fewer and fewer of your Facebook fans are seeing your content i.e. your Facebook organic reach is going down ?

 4. Use More Visual Tools to Create Your Content

 When Facebook shares out your content, it initially shares it with a small set of your fans.
-As your fans start interacting with what you post, then Facebook will send out to more fans.
+As your fans start interacting with what you post, then Facebook will send out to more fans or in other words your Facebook organic reach will grow.

 So, you need to attract their attention.
 Typically, a short text update is not going to attract their attention.
 But what about a brightly colored image with some text that describes what the post /content is about?